 Prepare the cheese for frying.

-Finally, lay the cheese in the bread crumbs, turn it over, and press it into the breading to coat—Lay the piece on parchment paper while you prepare the rest of the pieces (Image 3).
+Finally, lay the cheese in the bread crumbs, turn it over, and press it into the breading to coat—Lay the piece on parchment paper while you prepare the rest.

-Heat a skillet over medium to high heat.
+Place a frying pan over medium to high heat.
 Add some light olive oil.

-Add the breaded gruyere and fry evenly on all sides until it gets a nice golden color for about 1 minute on each side.
+Fry beaded cheese evenly on all sides until it gets golden for about 1 minute per side.

 Detailed measurements and instructions can be found on the recipe card at the bottom of the page.

-Three pieces of saganaki, greek fried cheese with arugula leaves and chutney on a plate, a fork and knife and a bowl with chutney.
+Three pieces of saganaki, greek fried cheese with arugula leaves and chutney on a plate, a fork on a table.

 How to enjoy this saganaki